 DLTs (distributed-ledger technologies) are significantly changing and enhancing current markets in a variety of areas.
-Though there are certain existing obstacles, Hedera Hashgraph ICO (coin launch) hits the global market by offering a breakthrough public ledger able to run and support numerous applications.
+Though there are certain existing obstacles, Hedera Hashgraph IDO (coin launch) hits the global market by offering a breakthrough public ledger able to run and support numerous applications.
 Hedera has every chance of becoming a mass-adopted distributed ledger solving a variety of issues.

 Hedera is a platform designed with implementation of its own technology (Hashgraph).
 It offers a new kind of consensus algorithm supporting smart contracts, and is capable of running all kinds of DApps.

-The Hashgraph ICO (Coin Launch) offers a platform providing people with a new, trusted, and secure way to collaborate and process transactions online without third-party or intermediary involvement.
+The Hashgraph IDO (Coin Launch) offers a platform providing people with a new, trusted, and secure way to collaborate and process transactions online without third-party or intermediary involvement.
 In comparison to other existing platforms, Hedera Hashgraph stands out with its high-speed performance, enhanced security, and fair conditions.
 Additionally, it does not require proof of work.
 The platform allows developers to build distributed apps using reliable and transparent sets of codes on a higher level than ever before, ensuring full control of these applications.

 The company’s mission is to present all users with a reliable and trusted online platform to: